david880110/Media-Behavior-Trends-Analytics/README.md

 ---

 #### Step 13: Data Visulization:
-#### Use HTML/JS/CSS/Tableau to develop a full-stack front-end application
+#### Use HTML/JS/CSS corporate with Tableau and Mapbox to develop a full-stack front-end application

 - (13.1) Front-end